 The university I attended is closed and I cannot send my official transcripts to the LSAC Credential Assembly Service (CAS).
 Can I still apply to an LLM program?

 Yes, if you have unofficial transcripts, you may submit those as an attachment to your application or email them to firstname.lastname@example.org when you submit your LLM application through your LSAC account.
 We are able to review your application with a copy of your unofficial transcripts.
 If you are admitted, it will be conditional upon receiving official transcripts as soon as your university allows after re-opening.

 It may.
 We will review supplements to your application, including new LSAT scores.
 If your score has improved, it may help your chances in getting admitted off of the wait list.

 Yes, we will accept a score update from the July LSAT administration.
 LSAC anticipates that the July LSAT-Flex score will be release on July 30.
 The time to process and review applications means that any students admitted after this test will be very close to the start of new student orientation on August 16 and the first day of class on August 24.

 If you applied with the GRE, you may also submit an updated score if you retake the exam.
 Please note the GRE is available to be taken from home which may provide you additional flexibility.

 We have not extended our deadline however we are considering individual requests and will be as accommodating as possible.
 For example, we know that some applicants to our JD and LLM programs are currently overseas and their return date is uncertain.
 We are working with everyone we can to make sure admitted students can join Scalia Law’s incoming class of fall 2020.

-Our spring and summer courses are being taught online however no such announcement has been made about the fall.
-The school is actively planning for all possibilities.
-The law school is following the situation and abiding by the stay at home orders in place from Virginia Governor Northam.
+Our spring and summer courses were taught online.
+The university is actively planning for all possibilities this fall.
+The law school is following the situation and abiding by the recommended guidelines from Virginia Governor Northam.
 We will share more details when they are available.